 La Mer has great reverence for the healing potential of the ocean; it is their living muse and most precious resource.
 Hand-harvested giant sea kelp, famed for its powers of cell-renewal, is the essential ingredient in the Miracle Broth elixir at the heart of Crème de la Mer.
 It makes perfect sense, therefore, that La Mer have enthusiastically committed to the conservation of marine biodiversity.
 Their charitable endeavours through the La Mer Blue Heart Foundation have raised over £4 million towards conservation efforts.

 Must-Haves: The eponymous Crème de la Mer (£65-£1,550) is the last word in luxury skincare.
 It is lightweight, leaving even the most careworn skin supple and radiant.

 Dismayed at the sheer volume of waste generated by the beauty industry, La Bouche Rouge delivers Parisian je ne sais quoi with a conscience.
 The creamy matte lipsticks are microplastic-free, from production all the way to the shop floor, and come in an impressive range of shades.
 The refillable leather cases, made in the French artisanal tradition, will add a touch of chicness to any dresser.
 We are partial to the limited-edition Ocean Blue case, made in honour of World Oceans Day.

-Must-Haves: Channel Parisian cool girls with the satin V Nude Pink lipstick (£112), a ballet-slipper pink in a vegan leather case.
+Must-Haves: La Bouge Rouge in a refillable bold red.
 Pair with a clean face, strong brows and a slick of black eyeliner.

 Ethical checklist: Vegan, cruelty free, palm oil free, organic, ethically sourced, thoughtfully packaged